 a) Don't say the heinous shit to begin with

-"If I was racist in my opinion of QB's, I wouldn't have a dog named Donovan." - downundermike
+b) Don't say the heinous shit to some whore that you're paying to fuck you"If I was racist in my opinion of QB's, I wouldn't have a dog named Donovan." - downundermike

 Setup